 Everything we do is grounded in our historic Humanics philosophy, which calls for the education of students in spirit, mind, and body for leadership in service to others.
 We live that philosophy every day.

 Giving back is a huge part of our culture.
 Whether it’s through our annual Humanics in Action Day, where the entire College shuts down for a day to participate in acts of service around the city and beyond, or our service-oriented classroom opportunities, like our Stroke Therapy Group, in which physical and occupational therapy students work with members of the community who have experienced a stroke, we’re there and ready to make a difference.
 In fact, Money Magazine named us as one of only 10 colleges in the nation whose graduates say that what they do (based on what they learned) makes the world a better place.

 You Will Succeed

 We have found that students, just like you, leave our graduate programs with vision, knowledge, and drive to make the world a better place.
-In fact, our post-graduation survey found that 97 percent of 2015-16 master’s and doctoral graduates are either employed or seeking advanced education.
+Our 2016-17 post-graduate career outcomes speak for themselves: 96% of Springfield College graduates report successful career outcomes.